programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 After [World War II](https://en.wikipedia.org/wiki/World_War_II), European cities faced a monumental task: rebuilding not just their physical infrastructure but also their international relationships.
 One fascinating lens through which to examine this post-war reconstruction is [sister cities](https://en.wikipedia.org/wiki/Sister_city).
 These formal partnerships were developed between cities in the post-war period to foster cross-border cooperation and understanding.

 Sister-city relationships present historians with both an opportunity and a challenge.
 The opportunity lies in their potential to reveal patterns of post-war reconciliation and diplomacy.
 The challenge comes from their scale and complexity: there are many hundreds of European cities to analyze, and each one might have formed dozens of partnerships across multiple decades.
-This case is a good example of how useful data visualization can be for historical research.
 By converting these complex networks of sister-city relationships into visual patterns, we can explore questions that are difficult to answer through traditional methods alone.
 For example, did cities of [West Germany](https://en.wikipedia.org/wiki/West_Germany) preferentially form partnerships with French cities immediately after the war?
-Did the [Iron Curtain](https://en.wikipedia.org/wiki/Iron_Curtain) create distinct patterns of sister-city relationships between Eastern and Western Europe?'
+Did the [Iron Curtain](https://en.wikipedia.org/wiki/Iron_Curtain) create distinct patterns of sister-city relationships between Eastern and Western Europe?
 How did city size and geographic distance influence diplomatic connections?
+This case is a good example of how useful data visualization can be for historical research.

 The R package [ggplot2](http://ggplot2.tidyverse.org) provides powerful tools for investigating such questions through data visualization.
-While spreadsheets and basic charts can obscure patterns, ggplot2's sophisticated visualization capabilities allow historians to easily uncover hidden relationships in data.
+While spreadsheets and basic charts can obscure patterns, ggplot2's sophisticated visualization capabilities allow historians to uncover hidden relationships in data.
 For example, [scatter plots](https://en.wikipedia.org/wiki/Scatter_plot) can reveal correlations between numerical variables like population sizes and geographic distances, [bar charts](https://en.wikipedia.org/wiki/Bar_chart) can show the distribution of partnerships across different categories of cities, and [histograms](https://en.wikipedia.org/wiki/Histogram) can expose patterns in demographic data that might otherwise remain invisible.

 This lesson differs from standard ggplot2 guides by focusing specifically on the needs of urban historians.
 Rather than using generic datasets, we'll work with historical data about sister-city relationships to demonstrate how visualization techniques can illuminate historical patterns and processes.
 Through this approach, you'll learn to create visualizations that reveal complex partnerships and make historical findings more accessible to a broader audience.